sangeethaNR/react-portfolio/README.md

 ## Usage Instructions
 Open the project folder and Navigate to /src/components/.
 You will find all the components used and you can edit your information accordingly.

+## Live
+  To see the page in action please click on this link Landing Page https://my-portfolio-react-123.herokuapp.com/